 There’s no firm evidence about the effects of alcohol on the immune system, but Professor Wallace thinks it’s probably not a good idea to drink alcohol when you are feeling ill because it is likely to make you feel worse.
 “Our state of mind can affect the way we respond to illnesses and alcohol is, after all, a depressant,” says Professor Wallace.

 If you’re taking prescription drugs and are unsure whether it is safe to drink alcohol, the best advice is to check with your doctor and the pharmacist.
 Also check the leaflet that comes with the medication.

-“If it doesn’t say 'Don’t drink alcohol' it’s probably okay to drink within the lower risk guidelines," says Professor Wallace.
-"But if you are in any doubt, don’t drink alcohol at all because you could put your health at risk.”
+Professor Wallace advises that: “If you’re in any doubt, don’t drink alcohol at all because you could put your health at risk.”